Scarlett Johansson: Public image

 Johansson is described as a sex symbol by the media.
-Already at the age of 17, when filming Lost in Translation, she felt she was groomed as a "bombshell-type" actor, as she explained in a 2022 podcast with Bruce Bozzi.
+As early as age 17, when filming Lost in Translation, she felt she was groomed as a "bombshell-type" actor, as she explained in a 2022 podcast with Bruce Bozzi.
 The Sydney Morning Herald describes her as "the embodiment of male fantasy".
 During the filming of Match Point, director Woody Allen remarked upon her attractiveness, calling her "beautiful" and "sexually overwhelming".
 In 2014, The New Yorker film critic Anthony Lane wrote that "she is evidently, and profitably, aware of her sultriness, and of how much, down to the last inch, it contributes to the contours of her reputation."
-Johansson has expressed displeasure at being sexualized and maintains that a preoccupation with one's attractiveness does not last.
+Johansson has expressed displeasure at being sexualized and argued that a preoccupation with one's attractiveness does not last.
 She has stated that while she is flattered to be considered sexy, she finds the implication that her strength comes from her sexuality to be confining.
-She lost the role of Lisbeth Salander in The Girl with the Dragon Tattoo (2011) because the film's director David Fincher found her "too sexy" for the part.
-In 2016, as a comment on the delays of producing a stand-alone Black Widow movie, Johansson cautioned that she may not want to wear a "skin-tight catsuit" for much longer.
+She lost the role of Lisbeth Salander in The Girl with the Dragon Tattoo (2011) because the film's director, David Fincher, found her "too sexy" for the part.
+In 2016, as a comment on the delays of producing a standalone Black Widow film, Johansson cautioned that she may not want to wear a "skin-tight catsuit" for much longer.